Marine Biodiversity Observation Network

 - Develop a common framework for Essential Biodiversity Variables (EBVs) within GEO BON and GOOS Essential Ocean Variables (EOVs, developed jointly with the GOOS Bio-Eco panel);

-- Support work led by UNEP-WCMC on development of marine indicators to support SDG 14 and Aichi Targets;
+- Support work by UNEP-WCMC and others on development of marine indicators to support SDG and CBD Goals and Targets;

 AP-MBON furthers the development of marine biodiversity science in the Asia – Pacific region, as a sub-group of the MBON and Asia-Pacific BON networks of GEO BON.
 Its Secretariat is hosted at GODAC in JAMSTEC and can be contacted to: email@example.com.
 To join, please sign up to GEO BON here, and then select AP-MBON as your group of interest.